karlkoorna/tweaky/README.md

 **Toggle**

-The `Toggle` section defines console commands to be executed on toggle.
+The `Toggle` section defines commands to be executed on toggle.
 Before execution:
 1. `{}` will be replaced with an absolute path to the script directory.
-2. Environmental variable `TWEAKY` with value `0` or `1` indicating new state will be set for the started process.
+2. Environment variable `TWEAKY` with value `0` or `1` indicating new state will be set for the started process.

 ```ini
 [Toggle]